 The capital city of Netherlands, Amsterdam has well known universities such as the University of Amsterdam and Universiteitsbibliotheek Amsterdam.
 These educational institutions tend to provide diversified graduate and post graduate degree programs, and they have top notch Research and Development facilities.

-Request Information Master's Degrees in Environmental Economics in Amsterdam in Netherlands 2017/2018
+Request Information Master's Degrees in Environmental Economics in Amsterdam in Netherlands 2019

-Master in Spatial, Transport and Environmental Economics (STREEM)
+Master in Spatial, Transport, and Environmental Economics (STREEM)

-The programme offers you the possibility to specialize in spatial, transport or environmental economics.Spatial Economics: analyse how various forces contribute to spatial dynamics and network development from a mainly microeconomic perspective; explore the use and further development of various techniques, methods and tools in this field.Transport Economics: focus on the causes and consequences of a growing demand for mobility from a microeconomic perspective; address problems such as congestion, reliability, safety and environmental externalities.Environmental Economics: focus on economic aspects of environmental problems and policy; combine scientific and policy expertise; address the need to integrate economics with insights from other disciplines, notably the environmental sciences. ... [-]
+The program offers you the possibility to specialize in spatial, transport or environmental economics.Spatial Economics: analyze how various forces contribute to spatial dynamics and network development from a mainly microeconomic perspective; explore the use and further development of various techniques, methods, and tools in this field.Transport Economics: focus on the causes and consequences of a growing demand for mobility from a microeconomic perspective; address problems such as congestion, reliability, safety and environmental externalities.Environmental Economics: focus on economic aspects of environmental problems and policy; combine scientific and policy expertise; address the need to integrate economics with insights from other disciplines, notably the environmental sciences. ... [-]